 Adjust to American academic culture.

-Become familiar with campus resources and choose your favorites.
+Become familiar with UW–Madison campus resources.

 Meet new people, make new friends.

 Get a head start on your UW–Madison journey.

 Application and admission

 Thank you for your interest in ISSI.
 The Institute is open to incoming international freshmen who have accepted an offer of admission to UW–Madison for fall 2024.
 Applications will be processed on a rolling basis.
 Space is limited, apply early for best consideration.